THE PROVOCATEUR I

 “That’s one way to look at it.”

-We left the Half King and walked around the corner, to the Kempner gallery, so he could show me one of his current paintings on display in the window, a “text-based work,” as he described it.
+We left the Half King and walked around the corner, to the Kempner gallery, which represented him, so he could show me one of his current paintings on display in the window, a “text-based work,” as he described it.
 In black against a gray background, like an omen, it said: “MAUSOLEUM.”

 “You’ve come a long way from OP,” I said.